Nowthen, Minnesota: First responders

 Nowthen built their first fire department in 2021.
 Ramsey wanted to charge Nowthen about $160,000 in administrative costs, the mayor thought that was too high.
 Nowthen will take a fire engine, tanker, rescue rig, hoses and other equipment from Ramsey and they also gain a fire station that they can now use.
 They will pay the city of St. Francis about $75,000 a year for the next three years to have the assistance chief, Dave Schmidt, oversee the startup and head the department.

 They currently have 12 members working for the Fire Department, and are expecting eight more to join.

 Culture

 Parks

 The city of Nowthen has two parks, Nowthen Memorial Park and Twin Lakes City Park.

-Nowthen Memorial Park includes baseball, softball and soccer fields, as well as a volleyball and a basketball court.
-Horse shoes, a playground, picnic area, and a walking path are also at the park.

-Twin Lakes City Park includes a beach, a fishing pier, a boat dock and a sand volleyball court.
-The park also has a playground, many walking paths and picnic shelters which all contain at least one grill.
-A new disc golf course is also available.

-Churches

-Nowthen Alliance Church is the largest church within Nowthen and is a part of the Christian and Missionary Alliance denomination.
-It is located at the intersection of Nowthen Boulevard and Viking Boulevard.

 Nowthen Threshing Show

-The Nowthen Threshing Show has been an annual event for over 40 years.
+The Nowthen Threshing Show is annual event held in the area for over 50 years.
 It is a three-day event that takes place during the third full weekend in August.
-There are many attractions including tractor pulls, music, sawmill demonstrations and more.
-Guests can see blacksmithing, corn chopping and walking through old restored buildings including a town church, general store, train depot, log cabin and log barn, and an old one-room school house.
-There are many antique machines and tractors guests can walk around and look at.
-The theme of the Nowthen Threshing Show is “Bringing the Past to the Present.”
+With the tagline of “Bringing the Past to the Present," The show focuses on demonstrations of historical rural life.